ilan-schemoul/nvim-gerrit/README.md

 It will load the comments on your quickfix list.

+Be sure that you have ":cd ~/dev/my_project" (or ":tcd") to have the root of the repo reviewed on gerrit before -:GerritLoadComments (otherwise the paths in the quickfix list won't make sense).

 # Contributions

 There is much more we can do with the [gerrit API](https://gerrit-documentation.storage.googleapis.com/Documentation/2.15.3/rest-api.html).
 Contributions are welcome.